Surgical Procedures: Partial and Total Laryngectomy

 - Total Laryngectomy: The whole larynx (voice box) is removed.

-- A permanent stoma (tracheostomy) is created to create a new way for you to breathe.
+- A permanent stoma (small opening) is made to create a new way for you to breathe, through a procedure called a tracheostomy.

 - A part of the pharynx (the tube connecting the nose, larynx, and lungs), some lymph nodes, and some nearby muscles may be removed.

 - The surgeon may do a transesophageal puncture (TEP).
-During a TEP, a hole is placed in the trachea and esophagus for future prosthetic voice box placement.
+During a TEP, a hole is made in the trachea and esophagus for future prosthetic voice box placement.

 - Partial Laryngectomy: Part of the larynx (voice box) is removed.
 A temporary (short term) tracheostomy may be placed, which can be removed at a later time.